 - Why do I do it?

-- Where do the judgments come from?
+- Where do these judgments originate?

 - Can I change people from one category to another?
-If so what information is necessary?
+If so, what information is necessary?

-We hope you found this article helpful, maybe even thought-provoking.
-You will find more interesting posts on our blog page.
-Use the “search” option on the blog page to find articles by key terms, topics, or category.
+We hope you found this article helpful, perhaps thought-provoking.
+You can find more on our blog.
+Use the search option on the blog pages to find posts by words, terms, topics, or category.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(2) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia